BeefWithPotato/Public-Health-Forum/README.md

 + **Topics**: The topics are displayed under the Main Featured Content.
 People can go to the posts overview page by clicking the **TOPICS** button.
 We also put some hot topics displayed under it.
 Now we put COVID-19 and FEVER here.
 People can view the detailed posts on these topics by clicking them.

-+ **Other News**: This part locates at the left side under the **Topics**.
++ **Other News**: This part locates on the left side under the **Topics**.
 The contents are also chosen by the admin.
 It can be used for other purposes, but we would like it to display news.
 People can view detailed news by clicking them.

 ### Dashboard
 + This page will display some personal information about the account.
 They can edit their personal information by using the **EDIT** button under the information and **SAVE** button to save changes.
 If user want to change their avatar image, they can use the **UPLOAD AVATAR** button and upload an image.
 + Under the buttons, there's a verification box.
-This box is for present some proofed information by admin.
+This box is for present some proofed information by admins.
 For users who want to be verified as a doctor or some other identity, they could upload certain documents for verification.

 + The user login history locates at the bottom of the page.

 ### Post Overview Page
 + People can view this page by using the **Topics** button on the Main Page.
-The page will display all current topics in the web application.
+The page will display all current topics in the application.
 User and admin can create a new topic by using **Create** button as well(Must with a picture when creating, the picture can be uploaded by **Upload** button).
 However, two topics with the same name are not allowed.

 + People can choose their interested topic and view the detailed content by clicking the topic.